raunakkathuria/blog/about.markdown

 - You are the servant of the team not the leader.
 - Team success is the only thing that matters.
-- We hired team members for a reason, trust them, let them grow.
+- We hired team members for a reason; trust them, let them grow.
 - Encourage autonomy.
 - Be supportive.